Inflation eases as consumer prices rise 6.3% in July

 But the Fed prefers the PCE index as a gauge of inflationary pressures, partly because the Commerce index attempts to measure how consumers adjust to rising prices by, for example, substituting cheaper store brands for pricier name brands.

-There are evidence just in the last several months that that is happening.
+There are evidence just in the last several months that that is taking place at numerous levels.

 CPI has been showing higher inflation than PCE; Last month, for instance, CPI was running at an 8.5% annual pace after hitting a four-decade high 9.1% in June.
 One reason: The Labor Department’s index gives more weight to rents, which have soared this year.